Блог

 Common usages include tethering a small boat to a cleat, passing a line to a mooring, or securing a fender for anchoring or docking.
 It passes a load cleanly and remains useful for quick passes and repositioning, especially when you need a dependable hold without complex preparations.

 Care and checks: regularly inspect the loop at the entry point of the working end for wear, fraying, or compression.
-If the line shows degradation, dont delay replacing the section or the entire line.
+If the line shows degradation, don't delay replacing the section or the entire line.
 For critical securing, consider a backup method or a secondary tie to ensure safety above waterline tasks and tethering needs.

-Figure Eight Knot: Stopper and Load Control for Nylon, Polyester, and Polypropylene
+Figure of Eight Knot: Stopper and Load Control for Nylon, Polyester, and Polypropylene

-Tie a figure eight knot as a stopper to prevent the line from slipping under load and to keep control on a post.
+Tie a figure-of-eight knot as a stopper to prevent the line from slipping under load and to keep control on a post.
 The basics for sailors are simple: attach the tail properly, keep tension steady, and leave the tail at least a few inches.
 On a yacht, this setup is handy for reefing, docking, and securing objects along the side.

 Materials matter: nylon and polyester ropes give a solid bite under load, making the figure eight stopper reliable.
 Polypropylene floats and offers less grip, so you may need at least one extra turn or a half-hitch after the eight to keep the line from creeping under pressure.
 When reef conditions are present, avoid sharp reef edges and prefer nylon or polyester for easier handling and secure lines in water.
 This is a common choice for deck tasks.